Computing the amount to assess: business changes: changes in scale, nature or location of trade: changes in residence status

 - is carrying on a trade wholly or partly outside the UK,

-- immediately followed (when the business is, in fact, continued by the individual) by the setting up and commencement of a new one.
+- and (so far as the business is, in fact, continued by the individual) started to carry on a new trade immediately afterwards.

 Despite the cessation and recommencement treatment, any losses incurred before the change can be carried forward under S83 Income Tax Act 2007 and set against profits of the same business.
 See BIM85060.